 In addition to his MIT appointments, Thomas holds courtesy research appointments at Harvard Medical School, Boston Children’s Hospital (Neurology), Massachusetts General Hospital (Emergency Medicine), and Boston Medical Center (Neurosurgery).

 - PhD in Medical Physics, Health Sciences and Technology, MIT, 2004

-- MS and MPhil in Physics, Yale University
+- MS and MPhil in Physics, Yale University, 1996 and 1998

 Thomas’s research interests focus on signal processing, mathematical modeling, and model identification to support real-time clinical decision making, monitoring of disease progression, and titration of therapy, primarily in neurocritical and neonatal critical care.
 In particular, Thomas is interested in developing a mechanistic understanding of physiologic systems, and in formulating appropriately chosen computational physiologic models for improved patient care.
 His research is conducted in close collaboration with colleagues at MIT and clinicians from Boston-area hospitals.